 Spring wildflowers are both beautiful and challenging by nature.
 The beauty needs no explanation, but the challenge arises with varied bloom times that are short-lived and fluctuate at the whim of Mother Nature.
 But with a little planning and some flexibility, it’s easy to enjoy some vibrant blooms within hours of Boise.

-Here are six places I visited in search of Idaho’s incredible wildflowers.
+Here are six places I visited in search of the best wildflower fields in Idaho.

 Sun Valley

-The best time to photograph the wildflowers here is the “golden hour” before sunset, which is usually between 8pm and sunset during the spring.
+The best time to photograph Sun Valley wildflowers here is the “golden hour” before sunset, which is usually between 8pm and sunset during the spring.

-And after you have lived out your Sound of Music fantasies, stop at Sawtooth Brewery for a burger and a beverage.
+And after you’ve lived out your Sound of Music fantasies, stop at Sawtooth Brewery for a burger and a beverage.

 Stanley

 Stanley is hands down one of my favorite places in Idaho, and that was before I knew that the town of 62 full-time residents also has an outstanding spring bloom of flowers.
-The best place to find flowers is on Highway 21.
-Head west on Highway 21 from downtown Stanley and before you get to the Sawtooth Lake dirt access road, you’ll notice that the nearby fields of purple and yellow flowers provide the foreground for the dramatic Sawtooth Mountains.
+The best area to see wildflowers is on Highway 21.
+Head west on Highway 21 from downtown Stanley, and before you get to the Sawtooth Lake dirt access road, you’ll spot vivid flower fields filled with purple and yellow blooms set against the dramatic backdrop of the Sawtooth Mountains.
 The golden hour before sunset provides a nice soft light for perfect photos.

 Pettit Lake

 Located south of Stanley, Pettit Lake is a stunning alpine lake that usually loses its visitors to its bigger brother down the road, Alturas Lake.
 But Pettit Lake shouldn’t be missed, especially when the wildflowers are blooming.
-The best place to view the bloom is from the hiking trail on the hillside behind the campground.
+For the best place wildflower views by Pettit Lake, head to the hiking trail on the hillside right behind the campground.
 You can capture great photos of the colorful flowers with the mountain peak in the background.

 Craters of the Moon National Monument and Preserve

-Drive the seven-mile loop road around the monument to catch the flowers in all sorts of terrain.
-Some of the best blossoms can be found on the back side of the Inferno Cone, which has a smooth black martian looking landscape.
+Where to see wildflowers at Craters of the Moon?
+Take the scenic route.
+Start by driving the seven-mile loop road around the monument to catch the blooms in all sorts of terrain but don’t miss the back side of the Inferno Cone, where dazzling flowers pop against a smooth black Martian-looking landscape.

-Where to Stay: Lava Flow Campground at Craters of the Moon
+Where to Stay Near Craters of the Moon

 Camas Prairie Centennial Marsh